bberak/react-native-game-engine/README.md

 |**`swap`**|A method that can be called to update your game with new entities.
 Can be useful for level switching etc. You can also pass a Promise that resolves to an entities object into this method. |`{} or Promise`|
 |**`dispatch`**|A method that can be called to dispatch events.
 The event will be received by the systems and any `onEvent` callbacks |`event`|

-## FAQ

-### Is React Native Game Engine suitable for production quality games?

-> This depends on your definition of production quality.
-You're not going to make a AAA title with RNGE.
-You could however create some more basic games (doesn't mean they can't be fun games), or even jazz up your existing business applications with some interactive eye candy.

-### Do you know of any apps that currently utilize this library?

-> [Studious Bear](https://itunes.apple.com/us/app/studious-bear/id1434377602) and [React Native Donkey Kong](https://github.com/bberak/react-native-donkey-kong) both use this library.
-The [React Native Game Engine Handbook](https://github.com/bberak/react-native-game-engine-handbook) is a complimentary app that showcases some examples and ideas.
-If you're aware of any others or wouldn't mind a shameless plug here - please reach out.

-### How do I manage physics?

-> RNGE does not come with an out-of-the-box physics engine.
-We felt that this would be an area where the game designers should be given greater liberty.
-There are lots of JS-based physics engines out there, each with their pros and cons.
-Check out [Matter JS](https://github.com/liabru/matter-js) if you're stuck.

-### Do I have a choice of renderers?

-> How you render your entities is up to you.
-You can use the stand React Native components (View, Image) or try [react-native-svg](https://github.com/react-native-community/react-native-svg) or go full exotic with [gl-react-native](https://github.com/gre/gl-react-native-v2).

-### RNGE doesn't give me sensor data out of the box - what gives?

-> I felt that this would be a nice-to-have and for most use cases it would not be required.
-Hence, I didn't want to burden RNGE users with any native linking or additional configuration.
-I was also weary about any unnecessary performance and battery costs.
-Again, it is easy to integrate into the GameEngine and then RNGE Handbook will have an example using [react-native-sensors](https://github.com/react-native-sensors/react-native-sensors).

-### Is this compatible with Android and iOS?

-> Yes.

-### Won't this kind of be harsh on the battery?

-> Well kinda..
-But so will any game really!
-It's a bit of a trade-off, hopefully it's worthwhile!

-## Introduction

-This package contains only two components:

-- ```GameLoop```
-- ```GameEngine```

-Both are standalone components.
-The ```GameLoop``` is a subset of the ```GameEngine``` and gives you access to an ```onUpdate``` callback that fires every **16ms** (or roughly 60 fps).
-On top of this, the ```GameLoop``` will supply a reference to the screen (via ```Dimensions.get("window"))```, touch events for multiple fingers (start, end, press, long-press, move) and time + deltas.
-The ```GameLoop``` is useful for simple interactive scenes, and pretty much stays out of your way.

-The ```GameEngine``` is more opinionated and is a react-friendly implementation of the [Component-Entity-Systems pattern](#managing-complexity-with-component-entity-systems).
-It provides the same features out of the box as the ```GameEngine``` but also includes a crude event/signaling pipeline for communication between your game and your other React Native components.
-You probably want to use the ```GameEngine``` to implement slightly more complex games and interactive scenes.

 ## The Game Loop

 The game loop is a common pattern in game development and other interactive programs.
-It loosely consists of two main functions that get called over and over again: ```update``` and ```draw```.
+It loosely consists of two main functions that get called over and over again: `update` and `draw`.

-The ```update``` function is responsible for calculating the next state of your game.
+The `update` function is responsible for calculating the next state of your game.
 It updates all of your game objects, taking into consideration physics, ai, movement, input, health/fire/damage etc. We can consider this the *logic* of your game.

-Once the ```update``` function has done its thing - the ```draw``` function is responsible for taking the current state of the game and rendering it to the screen.
+Once the `update` function has done its thing - the `draw` function is responsible for taking the current state of the game and rendering it to the screen.
 Typically, this would include drawing characters, scenery and backgrounds, static or dynamic objects, bad guys, special effects and HUD etc.

 Ideally, both functions complete within **16ms**, and we start the next iteration of the loop until some loop-breaking condition is encountered: *pause, quit, game over etc*.
 This might seem like a lot of processing overhead, but unlike regular applications, games are highly interactive and ever changing.
 The game loop affords us full control over scenes - even when no user input or external events have fired.

-## The Game Loop vs React Native
+### The Game Loop vs React Native

-A typical React Native app will only redraw itself when ```this.setState()``` is called on a component with some new state (for lack of better words).
+A typical React Native app will only redraw itself when `this.setState()` is called on a component with some new state (for lack of better words).
 Often times, this is a direct response to user input (button presses, keystrokes, swipes) or other event (WebSocket callbacks, push notifications, etc).

 This works perfectly fine (and is even ideal) for a business-oriented app - but it doesn't give the developer fine grained control to create highly interactive and dynamic scenes.